 Garmin GPSMAP 66sr Review & Test

-The Garmin GPSMAP 66sr is the best consumer GPS out there.
+The Garmin GPSMAP 66sr is the best handheld GPS out there.
 There, I said it.
-When I say "best," I mean it has a very accurate GPS receiver, long battery life, a big and easy-to-read screen, and it's all packaged in a MIL-SPEC case that you can thrash outdoors.
 I spent several weeks using the GPSMAP 66sr on the hiking trails, and in this review, I'll tell you what my experience has been.
-I've even tested the 66sr in one of the most demanding environments to get a good positioning fix, within the walls of the Grand Canyon, and I'll share my results in this review.
-At the end of the review, I'll recommend whether the 66sr or another GPS model is the right fit for your needs.
+I've even tested the 66sr within the walls of the Grand Canyon, and I'll share my results in this review.

 - GNSS / Multi-Band Performance